HDFGroup/hsds/docs/faq.rst

-Array                               Any supported type Enumeration                         Any NumPy integer type                          Read/write as integers References                          Region and object Variable length array               Any supported type                              See :ref:`Special Types <vlen>`
+Array                               Any supported type Enumeration                         Any NumPy integer type                          Read/write as integers References                          Region and object Variable length array               Any supported type
 =========================           ============================================    ================================

 Other numpy dtypes, such as datetime64 and timedelta64, can optionally be